 - A smaller percentage of local workers employed as Machinery Operators And Drivers (5.7% compared to 16.0%)

-The largest changes in the jobs held by the in the City of Albany workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the City of Albany between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+337 local workers)

 - Professionals (+238 local workers)

 - Technicians and Trades Workers (+117 local workers)